 - Change “I cannot do this” into “I never thought I could!”
 What sounds like the utmost barrier to expressing your own creativity while traveling – the fear of failure – is actually the greatest opportunity you have.
 After all, who is there to judge you when you travel solo?
 Your tutors, the local people, will cherish you, and you will find that the happiness of achieving something “you never thought you could” is simply overwhelming.
 Not to mention the admiring looks and the recognition you get from your friends and family back home, when you reveal your new skill with a child-like sense of pride on your face!

 - Let the locals guide you to achieving your full, creative potential.
 There is one common trait in all the creative people I have met with over the past few years on my creative trips around the world: they all share a passion.
 They live to tell their story.
-Very often, they ARE the story, and invariably, as a solo traveler, you will be drawn into the magic of writing your own story with them.
+Very often, they are the story, and invariably, as a solo traveler, you will be drawn into the magic of writing your own story with them.
 Local tutors are there to facilitate your individual experience, to provide the setting for creativity to happen and express itself, so that you become a part of their story in return.
 As such, the experience you have has the power to transform you – the single greatest achievement you can have on any trip.
-Janice here has written an interesting post on how to connect with locals before: “10 tips to connect with locals”!

 - Join a festival with lots of art and creativity on display!
 One way to overcome any misconceptions you have that you’re “not creative” is to explore the local art scene as part of a cultural event or festival where creativity is celebrated.
-This could be interactive workshops with local people teaching you everything from crafts, pottery, weaving or cooking, to designing your own jewelry, making music or joining a wine or beer tasting.
-It is a way to blend in with the crowd and experience first-hand, the benefits of creative travel.
+This could be anything from interactive workshops with local people teaching you everything from crafts, pottery, weaving, or cooking to designing your own jewelry, making music, or joining a wine or beer tasting.
+It is a way to blend in with the crowd and experience firsthand the benefits of creative travel.

 - Birds of a feather flock together: Creative travel helps like-minded solo travelers meet.
 Creative travel not only allows you to meet unique local personalities, it also connects you with other solo travelers who have similar interests.
 Do you have an interest in learning how to carve a wooden statue using a chain saw?
 Perfect: Creative Tourism Austria provides exotic, hands-on workshops such as these.
 Do you want to dig deeper into traditional Aboriginal art?
 Then connect the dots by doing your own dot-painting workshop at holy Uluru (Ayers Rock) mountain with a group of Aboriginal artists.

-- And finally, if everything I’ve written above doesn’t move you, my last tip for you is this: Dare to be different.
-GO SOLO TO A CREATIVE DESTINATION.
+- And finally, if everything I’ve written above doesn’t move you, here is my last tip: Dare to be different.
+Go solo to a creative destination.
 Honestly, please do.
 You are never really on your own.
 There is nothing to fear when creating something new.
 And there is no better way to connect with new travel companions than a hands-on, entertaining, creative workshop that also makes a difference to the locals you meet by respecting their cultural beliefs and supporting their economy.

-- “So tell me this, Elena: Where can I do creative travel around the world?”
+“So tell me this, Elena: Where can I do creative travel around the world?”
 This is the tip you have all been waiting for.
 Now, if there was to be a complete directory of all creative destinations around the globe, I would be certain to share it with you right away!
 As the concept is still evolving there is no such directory but a good starting point is the International Creative Tourism Network.
-It includes destinations such as Santa Fe in New Mexico, Porto Alegre in Brazil and Barcelona, Spain.
+It includes destinations from Morocco to New Mexico, Brazil to Cyprus, Spain to Quebec, and more.

-You see.
-Creative travel really is for you to enjoy!
-I look forward to hearing from you with your feedback, questions and ideas about creative travel!
+You see, creative travel really is for you to enjoy!
 Last but not least, I have these wise words for you:

 “I hear and I forget, I see and I remember, I do and I understand.”
 (Confucius)